uma-arai/o11y-story-code/README.md

 Service name: cnosapp1

-Which Dockerfile would you like to use for cnosapp1?
-[Use arrows to move, type to filter, ? for more help]
-  > ./Dockerfile # ./Dockerfileを選択
-    Enter custom path for your Dockerfile
-    Use an existing image instead

-:

-Dockerfile: ./Dockerfile

 ✔ Created the infrastructure to manage services and jobs under application cnos.
 ✔ The directory copilot will hold service manifests for application cnos.